 Next, we will check out the popular DBMS software in use.
 They are given below:

 - Microsoft Access

-All the DBMS software listed here have both benefits and drawbacks.
+All DBMS software listed above have both benefits and drawbacks.
 DBMS as a whole has its advantages and disadvantages.
-Let’s take a look at them.
+Let us take a look.

 You can register for the MySQL Course offered by Intellipaat to enter the domain.